Mohd-FaiZ-Jr/Mohd-FaiZ-Jr/README.md

-# Hi!
-I'm Mohammad Faiz👋
+# Hi There!👋
-A passionate developer with curiosity of enguinity in various programming languages and technologies.
+I'm Mohammad Faiz, a passionate developer with curiosity of enguinity in various programming languages and technologies.
 I love creating efficient and scalable solutions, and I’m always eager to learn new things and take on challenging projects.

 <br>